 Industrial plant cooling tanks get a new lease on life for Christmas

 The phrase “driving with your headlights off” comes to mind when referring to this project.
 The Michelin Plant in Greenville, South Carolina, had a substantial infrastructure issue that required rehabilitation.
-The only problem was that the work needed to be done over the Christmas holiday shutdown and neither of the structures to be rehabilitated could be taken out of service for pre-bid inspections.
+The only problem was that the work needed to be done over the Christmas holiday shutdown, and neither of the structures to be rehabilitated could be taken out of service for pre-bid inspections.

 After the existing liner was removed, workers found that due to numerous cracks, water infiltration was much more severe than anticipated.
 The team dealt with this problem by injecting 500 linear feet of floor-to-wall cold joint, and an additional 200 ft. in the wall cracks.
-This allowed the Osborn Inc. crew to begin pressure-washing the structure.
+This allowed the Osborn Contract Services, Inc. crew to begin pressure-washing the structure.
 It was at this point when it was determined that 8,000 sq. ft. of the wall surface needed to be parged by hand trowel to bring the wall up to spec.
-After all this preparation was complete, Spraywall could be applied to the structure, from 150 to 250 ml. thick in some places.
+After all this preparation was complete, SprayWall® could be applied to the structure, from 150 to 250 mils. thick in some places.

 On New Year’s Eve, the scaffolding was lifted out of the hole by a rope through one of the 20′ manholes, as the last of the SprayWall® was being applied.
 The project was completed on time, with no lost production for the plant.